 The exact cause is unknown.
-It is not due to the original polio virus.
-However, the virus can cause damage to nerve and muscle cells that may lead to the development of PPS.
+It is not due to the original polio virus itself.
+Instead, the syndrome is due to nerve and muscle damage that may have been caused by the original infection.

 Factors that may increase your chance of developing PPS include:

 If the symptoms during the first attack of polio were severe, the symptoms of PPS may also be severe.

 The doctor will ask about your symptoms and medical history.
 A neuromuscular exam may also be done.
 PPS may be hard to diagnose because symptoms come and go.
 The symptoms may also overlap with other diseases.

 Testing often involves electromyography.
 This measures how well your nerves and muscles are communicating.
 Other, less common tests may include:

 Treatment focuses on managing symptoms.
 The goals are to: